openthread/ot-efr32/examples/sleepy-demo/README.md

 The EFR32 Sleepy applications demonstrates Sleepy End Device behavior using the EFR32's low power EM2 mode.
 The steps below will take you through the process of building and running the demo

-For setting up the build environment refer to [examples/platforms/efr32/README.md](../README.md).
+For setting up the build environment refer to [OpenThread on EFR32](../../src/README.md).

 ## 1. Build